toeverything/blocksuite/README.md

 In addition to extending custom blocks, here are what you can also conveniently achieve with BlockSuite:

-- Writing type-safe complex editing logic based on the [command](https://blocksuite.io/command.html) mechanism, similar to react hooks designed for document editing, contributing to the maintainability of complex editing applications.
+- Writing type-safe complex editing logic based on the [command](https://blocksuite.io/command.html) mechanism, similar to react hooks designed for document editing.
-- Persistence of documents and compatibility with various third-party formats (such as markdown and HTML) based on block [snapshots](https://blocksuite.io/data-persistence.html#snapshot-api) and transformer mechanisms.
-This includes data conversion during import and export, as well as clipboard support.
+- Persistence of documents and compatibility with various third-party formats (such as markdown and HTML) based on block [snapshot](https://blocksuite.io/data-persistence.html#snapshot-api) and transformer.
 - Incremental updates, real-time collaboration, local-first state management, and even decentralized data synchronization based on the document's [provider](https://blocksuite.io/data-persistence.html#realtime-provider-based-persistence) mechanism.
-- State scheduling across multiple documents and simultaneous use of a single document in multiple editors based on an opt-in workspace mechanism.
+- State scheduling across multiple documents and reusing one document in multiple editors.

 > 🚧 BlockSuite is currently in its early stage, with some extension capabilities still under refinement.
 Hope you can stay tuned, try it out, or share your feedback!